-The demand for methane is generally sustained by the final demand of different biomethane end uses (879 TWh in Distributed Energy 2050) and the indirect demand of abated natural gas for hydrogen production (1,390 TWh in Global Ambition 2050).
+The demand for methane is generally sustained by the final demand including non-energy use and the indirect demand of abated natural gas for hydrogen production (974 TWh in Distributed Energy 2050 and 1,328 TWh in Global Ambition 2050).

 Peak Methane Demand

 The high daily-peak and 2-week demand for methane reflect the changing nature of residential and commercial demand, as temperature-depending space heating typically drives peak methane consumption.
-As a result, the methane demand for end use during peak days and 2-week cold spells decreases in all scenarios due to efficiency measures with an even further decrease in Distributed Energy, partly due to a higher penetration of electrical heating systems.
+As a result, the methane demand for end use during peak days and 2-week cold spells decreases in all scenarios due to efficiency measures.
 National Trends observes the most limited change as consumers invest in more traditional technologies, although they are considered less efficient.

 The significant development of variable electricity RES capacities in both scenarios influences the role of the gas infrastructure to back-up the variable power generation.
 With significant variable RES capacities in the energy system, the methane demand may be impacted by Dunkelflaute events more often and more intensely.

 Figure 13: Methane demand in high demand cases (Peak, 2-Week cold spell, Dunkelflaute) for EU27